 The query results will look something like this, depending on usage:

-The results of the second query will likely show fewer actual sessions, but these are the sessions that will be most interesting to examine, because it's in these that users engaged with the bot with their questions.
+The results of the second query will likely show fewer actual sessions, but these are the sessions that will be the most interesting to examine, because it's in these that users engaged with the bot by asking questions.

 We measure the length of a session by the number of transactions (interactions).
 Are users having long conversations with your bot, or do they ask a single question, receive the answer, then end the exchange?
 Keep in mind that short conversations are not necessarily a sign of poor quality.
 If users quickly receive an answer to something that was blocking them, then continue with whatever they were doing, it's quite a good sign.
 Try this query to find out the distribution of session length: